daknob/eldim/docs/config.md

 and 20-128 characters long, for security reasons.

 #### swiftbackends
-The `swiftbackends` is an array, which contains a list of all backends that eldim will upload data to.
+The `swiftbackends` is an array, which contains a list of all OpenStack Swift backends that eldim will upload data to.
 More than one data storage is supported, but if you add too many it may take excessive amounts of bandwidth and time to complete the operations.

 The fields of each array element are below: